Skip to main content

 Common allowable expenses for landlords include:

-- Letting agent fees and management costs
+• Letting agent fees and management costs

-- Repairs and maintenance (not improvements)
+• Repairs and maintenance (not improvements)

-- Insurance premiums
+• Insurance premiums

-- Ground rent and service charges
+• Ground rent and service charges

-- Accountancy fees
+• Accountancy fees

-- Travel to properties for maintenance
+• Travel to properties for maintenance

-- Advertising for tenants
+• Advertising for tenants

 Do I need special software?

 You need HMRC-compatible software to submit your updates.
 But you don't need a full property management platform.
-If you already track your rental income and expenses in a spreadsheet, bridging software like Flonancial will submit your figures to HMRC for free.
+If you already track your rental income and expenses in a spreadsheet, bridging software like flonancial will submit your figures to HMRC for free.

 What about jointly-owned property?

 If you own property jointly (for example with a spouse), each owner submits their own MTD updates for their share of the income and expenses.
-You'll each need your own Flonancial account connected to your own HMRC Government Gateway.
+You'll each need your own flonancial account connected to your own HMRC Government Gateway.

 Multiple properties

 All your UK rental properties are treated as a single property business by HMRC.
-You submit one set of figures covering all your properties combined — you don't need to file separately for each property.
+You submit one set of figures covering all your properties combined, you don't need to file separately for each property.

 Getting started

-Flonancial supports UK property businesses and is free for individual landlords.
+flonancial supports UK property businesses and is free for individual landlords.
 Upload your rental spreadsheet, pick the cells with your totals, and submit to HMRC in minutes.

-Why is Flonancial free?
+Why is flonancial free?
 What's the catch?

 There isn't one.
-Your spreadsheet is processed in your browser — it never touches our servers.
+Your spreadsheet is parsed in your browser, the file never touches our servers.
 HMRC's API is free to use.
-We don't collect your financial data, we don't sell your information, and we don't show you ads.
-In 2026, the smart move isn't to charge people for something that costs nearly nothing — it's to build something genuinely useful and earn trust.
-The core MTD submission will always be free.
+We never see your individual transactions or bank details, we don't sell your information, and we don't show you ads.
+The mandatory MTD pieces, quarterly updates and the year-end tax return once available, will always be free.